vkayy/vkinematics/README.md

 # Multithreaded Physics Engine

-Deterministically resolves and visualises the collisions of particles using a custom-written Verlet integration library, optimised with spatial partitioning and multithreading.
+Deterministically resolves particle interactions using a custom-written Verlet integration library, optimised with spatial partitioning and multithreading.

 ## How does it work?